YouDevsYoupikmin/FNF-COMPILER/README.md

 If you want to make a test build use :

-lime test windows -debug (debug suffix is very important for test command)
+lime test windows -debug
+The command test is recommanded because the game gonna compile only edited files.

 Now you can compile FNF source code!